ivanaseric/Linked-List-Sparse-Matrix/README.md

-# CS_610_Project
+# Linked-List-Sparse-Matrix
-Sparse matrix implementation, project for CS 610 class.
+Sparse matrix implementation using Linked List data structure.
+This was a fun project for a CS class.